canarieids/Zeek-Ubuntu-22.04/README.md

 > You will be prompted to choose a 'password' and define the account's Full Name, Room, Work Phone, Home Phone, Other.
 These fields are optional.
 >

-3. Create a Zeek Group
+3. (Root) Create a Zeek Group
 ```
 sudo addgroup zeek
 ```

-4. Add the Zeek user to the Zeek group
+4. (Root) Add the Zeek user to the Zeek group
 ```
 usermod -a -G zeek zeek
 ```